lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 33. Common Lily Anti-Patterns

-The following patterns should normally be removed during review because they make Lily code harder to understand, harder to maintain, or easier to break.
+The following patterns should normally be removed during review because they weaken readability, ownership, predictability, or maintainability and often make future changes more likely to introduce bugs.

 ---